matt-dray/rostrum-blog/content/about.md

 The mouthparts of insects in the order [Hemiptera](https://en.wikipedia.org/wiki/Hemiptera) (true bugs).
 But also a [speaker's platform](https://en.wikipedia.org/wiki/Rostra). *Do you see what we did there?*

+### Doesn't this already exist?

+Sort-of.
+This was originally a [Wordpress blog](https://therostrumblog.wordpress.com/).
+We might migrate those posts at some point.

 ### Construction

 Site generated with the [blogdown](https://github.com/rstudio/blogdown) package.
 Theme forked from [@jrutheiser/hugo-lithium-theme](https://github.com/jrutheiser/hugo-lithium-theme) and modified by [Yihui Xie](https://github.com/yihui/hugo-lithium-theme).
 Hosted with [Netlify](https://www.netlify.com/).

 ### Logo and favicon

 Logo design by Matt.
 Logo created with [pixlr](https://pixlr.com) online image editor.
-Favicon created with [favicon.cc](https://www.favicon.cc/), a favicon.ico generator.
+Favicon created with [favicon.cc](https://www.favicon.cc/), a favicon.ico generator (the antennae in the favicon will wiggle if your browser allows it).

 ### Obligatory hex sticker